-Movers cannot start the move until you have been given the proper paperwork and all documents have been signed.
-Though movers can handle things on their own, you will still need to be present in case movers have questions or to make sure certain items are loaded if all of your items are not in a central area.
+Movers can’t start until you have all the proper paperwork in hand, and until all necessary documents have been signed.
+Movers might be able to handle things on their own, but you’ll still need to be present to make sure the job is done right.

 Do movers get paid before they move my items?

-Typically you will not pay national movers until your items arrive at their destination, but this will depend on the moving company you have chosen.
-Some companies require a deposit, which should be a reasonable amount that is usually no more than $500.
-Make sure you have done your research and know what to expect when it comes to payment.
+Typically you won’t pay national movers until your items arrive at their destination, but this depends on the moving company.
+Some companies require a deposit, which should be a reasonable amount – usually no more than $500.
+Make sure you’ve done your research so you know what to expect when it comes to payment.